zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 User Name |Your z/OS username.
 Password  |Your z/OS password.

-3. Select Use FTP over TLS (Highly Recommended).
+3. Select (Recommended) Use FTP with TLS.
 Provide details as described in the following table:

 Field name | Description
 ---|---
 Min TLS    |Select the minimum TLS version to accept the certificate from the server.
 Max TLS    |Select the maximum TLS version to accept the certificate from the server.

+:::note
+Selecting all certificiates disables certificate verifiaction.

-4. Select **Accept all certificates**.
+4. (Optional) Select **Accept all certificates**.
+Note that selecting all certificiates disables certificate verifiction.
+Checking this option is not recommended.
 5. Click **VALIDATE CREDENTIALS**.
 6. Click **Continue**.
 7. In the **Before you start** window, review the instructions.
 8. In the **Job statement** field, customize the job statement if needed and click **SAVE AND VALIDATE**.
-9. In the **Planning window**, provide details for z/OS Unix locations, identifiers, and z/OSMF details.
+9. Further down the **Planning** page, provide details for z/OS Unix locations, identifiers, and z/OSMF details.

 ### Setting z/OSMF Attributes (optional)
 Provide details for z/OSMF.

-1. After specifying all the mandatory details , click **VALIDATE LOCATIONS**.
+1. After specifying all the mandatory details, click **VALIDATE LOCATIONS**.

     You will receive a confirmation message for Java and Node.js locations.